cmillion/gPhoton/README.md

 To get started, please read the [User Guide](https://github.com/cmillion/gPhoton/blob/master/docs/UserGuide.md).

+#####Database Status
 The database is still being populated with GALEX data.
 It currently contains ~5% of the GR6/7 corpus.
 The tile-by-tile coverage of the current database can be found [here](https://github.com/cmillion/gPhoton/blob/master/docs/coaddList_061714.csv) and [here](https://github.com/cmillion/gPhoton/blob/master/docs/visitList_061714.csv).

-Future database updates will be by sky region, which the next one expected to cover all data from above 52.5 degrees in declination.
+The database will be updated in chunks delineated by sky regions numbered 1 to 10, starting with 10 and going backwards.
+The first region ("DB10") will cover all data from above 52.5 degrees in declination.
+A graph of the delinations of each region is available [here](https://github.com/cmillion/gPhoton/blob/master/docs/database/dbs_forpaper.png).

+#####Citation
 If you use gPhoton software in your research, please cite:
 Million, C., Fleming, S. W., Shiao, B. (2014) gPhoton.
 Software available at https://github.com/cmillion/gPhoton